Choosing the best places to stay in Bali is no easy task.

 Which part of Bali is the most beautiful

 Uluwatu is the most beautiful part of Bali to visit.
-Though north Bali also has picturesque landscapes and lush jungle vibes.
+North Bali also has picturesque landscapes and lush jungle vibes.

 Where is the safest place to stay in Bali